spryker/spryker-docs/docs/dg/dev/acp/apis-and-overview-diagrams-for-payment-service-providers-sync-api.md

 ## Synchronous API

 All PSP integrations are based on a synchronous API.
-A synchronous API is used to process payments and refunds.
+A synchronous API is used to process payments and transfers to merchants.
 The following endpoints are used:

 * `/configure`: Used from the ACP app catalog to configure an app.
 * `/disconnect`: Used from the ACP app catalog to disconnect an app.